odoo/documentation/content/applications/inventory_and_mrp/plm/manage_changes/eco_type.rst

 a production |BOM|.

-For best practice, there should be at least one *verification* stage, which is a stage with a required approver, and one *closing* stage, which stores |ECOs| that have been either canceled or approved for use as the next production |BOM|.
+For best practice, there should be at least one *verification* stage, which is a stage with a required approver, and one *closing* stage, which stores |ECOs| that have been either cancelled or approved for use as the next production |BOM|.

 Create stage